Another pain point for U.S. motorists: Car insurance costs

 The Bankrate study examined the nation's 25 largest cities to determine where drivers pay the most in car insurance as a portion of their annual income.
 It found that motorists in Boston and Seattle pay the least, at around 1.3% and 1.5% respectively.
 Drivers in Miami and Tampa, Florida, face the steepest car insurance costs at 5.5% and 5% of their earnings, respectively, according to Bankrate.

+The rising car insurance rates are "inflation hiding in plain sight," Foster told CBS News on Monday.

-"Drivers have many different routes to lower their car insurance costs, and the urgency is even higher for those who live in Miami, Tampa or Detroit, where drivers spend almost two times more of their income on insurance than the national average," Foster told CBS MoneyWatch. ""At the end of the day, insurance has no one-size-fits-all.
+"Drivers have many different routes to lower their car insurance costs, and the urgency is even higher for those who live in Miami, Tampa or Detroit, where drivers spend almost two times more of their income on insurance than the national average," she said.
+"At the end of the day, insurance has no one-size-fits-all.
 Every company will offer something different, meaning comparison shopping is the single most important step to make sure you're not leaving money on the table."

 In general, a driver's car insurance rate is based on the vehicle, the person's driving record, where they live and other factors.
 Bankrate also found that adding a teenager to the policy, getting a speeding ticket and having a low credit score often raises car insurance costs.